-Since we have already covered pellet grills under $500 in a previous article, in this one we will be focusing primarily on grills in the $500-$1,000 range.
 Read on to find out all that you need to know about wood pellet grills under $1,000 and our reviews of a few of the best options in this price range.
 Hint: Our top pick is not Traeger.

 Best Pellet Grills Under $1000

 |Louisianna Grills Black Label 800||CHECK PRICE|

 |Traeger Pro 780||CHECK PRICE|

 |Pit Boss Sportsman 820||CHECK PRICE|

 1. Camp Chef Woodwind WiFi 24 – Best Pellet Grill Under $1000